Jack-chau/PastePhoto/README.md

 # pastePhoto
 pastePhoto.py is an all-in-one python function used to paste photos in word document.
 Not good organized but is easy to use by drop this file into your destinated directory.

+If you want more detail please see pastePhotoInDocx!